HPCarey/trekkers/TESTING.md

     ![desktop-logged-out-nav](readme/desktop-testing/logged-in-nav.JPG)

     - When the user clicks the sign out button they are redirected to the home page.
-    - Once logged out the Navbar will change to reflect the users ogged out status and provides the links to sign in and sign up.
+    - Once logged out the Navbar will change to reflect the user's logged out status and provides the links to sign in and sign up.

     ![desktop-logged-out-nav](readme/desktop-testing/logged-out-nav.jpg)